NotTolerable/technical-work-sample/README.md

 ## What I would improve with more time

+- Add a more visually appealing UI and work on polishing UX
 - Add authentication and role-based access for admins and physicians
 - Add automated tests for booking creation, validation, and status transitions
 - Add stronger production migration handling